 -

-Step 1, buy train tickets from London to Hamburg & Hamburg to Copenhagen at www.raileurope.com, see the tips below.
+Step 1, book from London to Hamburg & Hamburg to Copenhagen at www.raileurope.com, see the tips below.

 -

-Step 2, book the Kiel to Oslo ferry using the Direct Ferries website or at www.colorline.com.
+Step 2, book the Kiel-Oslo ferry using the Direct Ferries website or at www.colorline.com.

 Money-saving tip: It's considerably cheaper to book on Color Line's Norwegian website www.colorline.no in Norwegian Krone, for example a €274 fare becomes the equivalent of €164.
-You'll need to use Google Chrome translation to translate the Norwegian.
-You are still able to enter a UK or other European address and contact details.
+You'll need to use Google to translate the Norwegian.
+You can still enter a UK or other European address and contact details.
 Feedback appreciated.

 -